Lesya Ukrainka: Poetry

-Larysa Kosach began to write poetry at the age of nine: Nadiya wrote her poetry under the influence of the news about the fate of her aunt Elena Antonovna Kosach (married to Teslenko-Prykhodko), who had been exiled for participating in the revolutionary movement.
-In 1884 the poems "Lily of the Valley" and "Sappho" were first published in the Lviv magazine "Zorya" and the name Lesya Ukrainka was recorded; In the following reprints, Lesya added a dedication to her brother's poem "Sappho": "Dear Shura Sudovshchikova in memory."
+Ukrainka began to write poetry at the age of nine: the poem "Hope" ["Надія"] was written under the influence of the news about the fate of her aunt Olena Antonivna Kosach (married to Teslenko-Prykhodko), who had been exiled for participating in the revolutionary movement.
+In 1884 the poems "Lily of the Valley" ["Конвалія"] and "Sappho" ["Сапфо"] were first published in Lviv magazine "Zorya".
+That was the first time Larysa Kosach was published under her pen name, Lesya Ukrainka.
+In the following reprints, Lesya added a dedication to her brother to the poem "Sappho": "Dearest Shura Sudovshchikova, remember."
 In 1885 a collection of her translations from Mykola Gogol (made together with Mykhailo) was published in Lviv.

-Lesya Ukrainka's literary activity revived in the mid-1890s, when the Kosachs moved to Kyiv, and she became a co-founder of the Pleiades literary circle, surrounded by the Lysenko and Starytsky families.
+Lesya Ukrainka's literary activity revived in the mid-1890s when the Kosachs moved to Kyiv, and she became a co-founder of the Pleiades literary circle, surrounded by the Lysenko and Starytsky families.
 At the request of the Pleiades, in 1889 she compiled her famous List of World Literature for translation.
-In 1892, Heinrich Heine's Book of Songs was published in Lviv, translated by Lesya Ukrainka (together with M. Slavinsky).
+In 1892, Heinrich Heine's Book of Songs was published in Lviv, translated by Lesya Ukrainka together with M. Slavinsky.
 The first collection of her original poems "On the Wings of Songs" appeared in Lviv (1893), the second edition in Kyiv (1904), the second collection "Thoughts and Dreams" (1899), the third "Reviews" (1902) – in Chernivtsi.

 After that, Lesya Ukrainka worked for a decade and created more than a hundred poems, half of which were never published during her lifetime.